 Avoid enclosures that open from the top; from a geckos perspective, your hand reaching for them looks like a predator trying to grab them.

 Purchase an enclosure that opens from the front, they will see you coming to feed them and care for them, and they won’t be so nervous.
-This is a tank with hundreds of positive reviews from gecko owners on Amazon.

 The last thing you want to do as a gecko owner is making your pet stressed or nervous; you may never gain their trust.